-This blog hosts a challenge for 50 home sewers who have committed to ONE YEAR of sewing to build our wardrobe.
-We have agreed that we will not purchase RTW clothing from April 1, 2013 thru March 30, 2014.
-ENROLLMENT IS NOW CLOSED, but please follow our journey as we share and encourage each other through tips, tutorials, and various challenges.
+This blog hosts a challenge for home sewers who want to commit to sewing their own wardrobe (or certain parts of your wardrobe :-).
+Our goal is to not purchase RTW clothing from January 1, 2015 thru December 31, 2015.
+Follow our journey as we share and encourage each other through tips, tutorials, and various challenges.
 Thanks for dropping by!

 Introducing the first stitchslapped garment of 2013: McCall's 5523.